 Molecula is setting out to change that statistic.
 With FeatureBase, data engineers can help business executives achieve their most ambitious goals.
 Having access to all of the organization’s data in real-time enables new use cases and reveals opportunities that have yet to be conceived.

 One of the most conspicuous—and notorious—ways consumers have been impacted by modern advances in ML, analytics and algorithms is through interactions with companies like Facebook, Netflix, and Amazon.
 While those companies are harnessing data to attract consumer attention and sell more advertising, there are innumerable industries that have the potential to materially and positively improve our everyday lives by utilizing data as expertly as the tech giants.
 In healthcare, there are lives to be saved by helping doctors make more accurate diagnoses faster, by preventing adverse drug interactions, and by identifying global health trends.
 In life sciences, developing customized, targeted medicines, speeding and improving the efficacy of clinical trials, and eradicating genetic diseases are all goals that will be achieved with the use of machine scale big data analysis.
 In financial services, consumers will get approved for taylored loans faster and more flexibly, and the average person could have access to stock trading strategies that were previously only available to the elite.
 There is almost no industry that won’t be revolutionized by leveraging data to make smarter decisions, in the moment, at scale.
 And there is almost no consumer who won’t profoundly benefit in some way.

-Molecula is focused on helping industries escape their Data Death Spirals and access their most important data to be used for transformative Artificial Intelligence, machine learning, and other machine-scale big data analytics.
+Molecula is focused on helping industries escape their Data Death Spirals and access their most important data to be used for transformative Artificial Intelligence, machine learning, and other real-time big data analytics.
 The ultimate goal is to unlock human potential through data.